 5 Set your money goals

-Simply surviving the financial demands of 3rd level education might seem like a big enough challenge, right now, but remember to take time to plan longer term goals.
-Maybe you want to travel abroad for a while next summer or maybe you want build up the deposit for a car.
+Simply surviving the financial demands of 3rd level education might seem like a big enough challenge, right now, but remember to take some time to plan longer term goals.

 - Choose your money goal